Brandon Latorre – Founder and Executive Director

 Daniel Couvertier – Head Gardener

 A special Thank You to Michigan State University’s Alliance for Graduate Education & the Professoriate (AGEP).
-Funding was provided by the AGEP Scholar Award to trim tree branches to allow for more sun to reach the Wild Wonder Community Prairie Garden to promote photosynthesis in plants.
-Funds were also used for other important materials such as potting soil, herbicide, outdoor supplies (shovels, gloves, auger bit attachment, etc), gas for related travel and lawn mowing, and so much more.
+Funding was provided by the AGEP Scholar Award to trim tree branches to enhance sunlight availabilityto promote phoyosynthetic processes in Wild Wonder Community Prairie Garden.
+Funds were also used for other important materials such as compost, herbicide, outdoor supplies (shovels, hoes, rakes, gloves, auger bit attachment, wheelbarrow, etc), and so much more.

 The Ingham County Land Bank’s Garden Program encourages and supports community-based beautification and gardening projects on vacant lots.
-Although Wild Wonder Community Prairie Garden is not officially part of the Garden Program, The Land Bank still reached out a helping hand.
+Although Wild Wonder Community Prairie Garden is not part of the Garden Program, the Land Bank still reached out a helping hand.
 They donated enough compost/fertilizer for the sheet mulching process.
+Wild Wonder Garden is expanding towards other Garden Program Vacant Lots including Let’s Grow Together Community Garden and Butterfly Land.

 A Big Thank You to all the local tree trimming companies that provided multiple dump trucks worth of mulch for free.
-Woodchips are an essential part in the sheet mulching process and also helps plants maintain moisture in summer drought conditions.
-This project would have not been possible without the woodchips.
-In addition to the woodchips, the tree trimming job to open up the canopy was necessary to help plants get access to the light that they need.
+Woodchips are an essential part of the sheet mulching process and also helps plants maintain moisture in summer drought conditions.
+This project would not have been possible without the woodchips.
+Additionally, the trimming job to open up the canopy was necessary to help plants get better light access.

 If you have any questions, please email wildwondergarden@gmail.com.
 If you want to learn more about or participate in the restoration process, then don’t hesitate to reach out.
 We are always looking for a helping hand!